-Frequency of selected findings — Similar to reports of the incidence of clinically important traumatic brain injury (ciTBI), some studies that describe clinical features following minor head trauma only included children who underwent head CT.
+CLINICAL FEATURES — Similar to reports of the incidence of clinically important traumatic brain injury (ciTBI), some studies that describe clinical features following minor head trauma only included children who underwent head computed tomography (CT).
 Consequently, these data also likely represent children whose injuries were more severe.

-Observational studies have identified the following common features associated with minor head trauma in children evaluated in emergency departments :
+Common findings — Observational studies have identified loss of consciousness, scalp hematoma, vomiting, and headache as common features associated with minor head trauma in children evaluated in emergency departments .

-●Headache – Headache is a frequent complaint, occurring in up to 45 percent of children.
-In preverbal children, irritability may be an indication of discomfort, such as headache [7,9].
+Headache — Headache is a frequent complaint, occurring in up to 46 percent of verbal children with minor blunt head trauma .
+In preverbal children, irritability may also be an indication of discomfort, including headache [7,9].

-●Seizures – Among unselected populations of children with head trauma, immediate post-traumatic seizures occurred in ≤0.6 percent [9,27].
-In smaller series, seizures have been reported in approximately 3 to 8 percent of patients [4,19,32].
+Seizures — Among unselected populations of children with head trauma, immediate posttraumatic seizures occurred in ≤0.6 percent [9,27].
+In smaller series, seizures have been reported in approximately 3 to 8 percent of patients [4,19,40].
 In one large cohort, the frequency of seizures after minor head trauma was 4 percent with approximately half occurring at the time of impact .

-●Skull fractures – Skull fractures occur in up to 10 percent of children younger than two years of age following minor head trauma [3,33].
+Skull fractures — Skull fractures occur in up to 10 percent of children younger than two years of age following minor head trauma [3,35].
 Most skull fractures in this population are linear.
-Among children with linear skull fractures, 15 to 30 percent have associated intracranial injuries [1,19,20,26,34,35].
+Among children with linear skull fractures, 15 to 30 percent have associated intracranial injuries [2,19,20,26,41,42].

 Most children with skull fractures will also have overlying scalp hematomas.
 However, most children with scalp hematomas, outside of infancy, do not have a skull fracture.
 In infants younger than one year of age, large scalp hematoma size, younger age, and/or nonfrontal location (highest risk with temporal or parietal), suggest a higher incidence of skull fracture.
 However, in one prospective series of 422 children, no infant with a frontal hematoma had an intracranial injury .